AEAS Testing Terms and Conditions

 The AEAS report will be issued 10 business days after a valid school report has been provided.

 If a valid academic school report has not been provided, the AEAS Report will be withheld.
 AEAS will not refund any test fees under these circumstances.
 This decision is at the discretion of AEAS and the decision is final.

-Test results of any student found to have attended an unofficial preparation course (any course which uses the AEAS name, logo and/or any other AEAS branding without the written permission of AEAS or falsely claims a relationship with AEAS) will be deemed invalid.
-The AEAS Report will be withheld.
-AEAS will not refund any test fees under these circumstances.
+Test results of any student found to have attended an unofficial AEAS preparation course will be deemed invalid.
+An unofficial preparation course is determined as any course which uses the AEAS name, logo and/or any other AEAS branding without the written permission of AEAS, or falsely claims a relationship with AEAS.
+All official AEAS Preparation Course providers will display an official AEAS Course Partner Certificate.

 Students may be banned from AEAS testing or may be required to re-take the AEAS test at their own cost.
 This is at the discretion of AEAS and the decision is final.